CLI Package

 Global Installation

-For end users who prefer a global install (creates a ci-dokumentor
+For end users who prefer a global install (creates a ci-dokumentor executable on PATH):

 # Using npm